taruntejae/aug-30-oct-04-2021/lab09.md

 Total request count: 1
 ```

-* When you access this URL, for 100 times, the output will be
+* When you access this URL, say 100 times, the output will be

 ```
 Total request count: 100